iden3/eslint-configs/packages/eslint-config/README.md

 $ pnpm dlx install-peerdeps --dev @iden3/eslint-config
 ```

-Instead, you can do this manually my adding all entries part of the `peerDependencies` property (see `package.json`).
+Instead, you can do this manually by adding all entries part of the `peerDependencies` property (see `package.json`).

 3. Use ESLint config in your project